opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 ## Using `queryGroupID`

 You can associate a query request with a `queryGroupID` to manage and allocate resources within the limits defined by the query group.
-By utilizing this ID, requests are routed and tracked under the query group, ensuring resource quotas and task limits are maintained.
+By using this ID, request routing and tracking are associated with the query group, ensuring resource quotas and task limits are maintained.

 The following example query uses the `queryGroupId` to ensure that the query does not exceed that query group's resource limits: